stellarxoxo/nobodywillreadthis/API-Documentation.md

 -- The # gets the length of a list
 ```

-If you would like to see everything in the 'GAME' variable, go [here](https://github.com/stellarxoxo/globed-docs/blob/main/game.md).
+If you would like to see everything in the 'GAME' variable, go [here]().
+Otherwise, here is a list of common parameters.

+## Common Parameters

+#### See the rest of the list [here](/game.md)

 ## Events and Communication

-If you would like to see a full list of events provided to you by Globed, go [here](https://github.com/stellarxoxo/globed-docs/blob/main/events.md).
+If you would like to see a full list of events provided to you by Globed, go [here](/events.md).
 This link also has the documentation on client-server communication.